jgrassler/talks/monasca-onboarding/src/main.md

 intermingle this with information on which repository holds each component and some development hints.

-After that, end we will show you various ways to build a development environment and how to test your code.
+After that we will show you various ways to build a development environment and how to test your code.

-Finally we will show you how we organize and priorize development
+Finally we will show you how we organize the development and where you can find the topics to help us on.

 We do assume you already are familiar with the OpenStack development process and tools.
 If you are not, please read the
 [Code & Documentation Contributor Guide](https://docs.openstack.org/contributors/code-and-documentation/index.html).

 -->